Injured In A Wisconsin Car Accident?

 With so many car accident lawyers in Wisconsin advertising on TV, billboards, and the Internet, finding the right attorney can be a challenge.

 At Hupy and Abraham, we have been representing clients injured in auto accidents since 1969.
-Our personal injury lawyers in Wisconsin have over 170 years of combined experience and we are committed to each and every client whom we represent.
+Our car accident lawyers in Wisconsin have over 170 years of combined experience and we are committed to each and every client whom we represent.

 We believe that every successful car accident recovery starts with the injured victim having accurate information about the legal process.
 Accordingly, we’ve provided much of this information for free and we encourage you to read our book, The Ultimate Guide for Automobile Accident Victims, and to browse our website to find out more information about car accidents and car accident recoveries.